ev34j/ev34j-mindstorm-firebase/README.md

 The latency for sending the keystrokes and robot metrics is very good.

 The slow startup time is due to negotiating the https connection with Firebase.

-Performance on a BrickPi with a Raspi 2 or 3 is much better.
+Performance on a BrickPi+ with a Raspi 2 is much better -- less than 10 secs)

 ### Zombie processes

-If you do not cleanly exit the robot app with the keyboard controller (type X X), you will need to ssh into the EV3 and kill the robot java process manually:
+If you do not cleanly exit the robot app with the keyboard controller (by typing q q), you will need to ssh into the EV3 and kill the robot java process manually:

 ```bash